 Wolcott, however, stepped in and stopped the fight.
-Even though the fight restarted, Wolcott declared that Liston had been counted out and Ali had won.
+Even though the fight restarted, Wolcott declared he’d counted out Liston and Ali had won.
 Ali believed Liston had thrown the fight, and said as much to his manager.
 He simply had not hit him hard enough to knock him out.
 He wasn’t sure he had hit him at all, he said at the time.
 His manager disagreed and convinced him he had won fairly.
 You can make up your own mind by watching the entire fight here.

 Was there a phantom punch?
 Had the Nation of Islam intimidated Liston into taking a dive?
 Was it just a case of an old fighter overmatched by a young one?
 No one will probably ever know for sure, though it seems the most likely scenario is the most obvious one: Liston quit, twice, probably at the direction of mob gamblers.

 Over the years, many observers felt the Resnick-lost-$1-million story didn’t hold water.
-He and Liston remained friends, and Liston retained friendly relationships with other Las Vegas mobsters, an unlikely situation if he had turned on them.
+He and Liston remained friends.
+Liston also kept friendly relationships with other Las Vegas mobsters, an unlikely situation if he had turned on them.
 Today, it looks like the skeptics were right.
 The FBI recently released its files on the investigation into the fight, however, and they tell a different story.

-An FBI informant told investigators that Resnick at first suggested he wager on Liston in Miami, but called him the day of the fight and told him to keep his money in his wallet.
+An FBI informant told investigators that Resnick at first suggested he wager on Liston in Miami.
+But then he called him the day of the fight and told him to keep his money in his wallet.
 He’d understand after the fight.
-The Time magazine story was simply cover for the fact that Liston and Resnick had conspired to throw the fight, he said.
+The Time magazine story simply covered for the fact that Liston and Resnick had conspired to throw the fight, he said.
 There was more money for Liston in losing to Clay/Ali than there was in winning.

-No more will likely be known about the details of the either fight.
-Liston died in 1971, apparently of a drug overdose (though naturally there are conspiracy theories over his death, as well).
-He was employed up until his death by Resnick, who would go on to be an executive at Caesar’s Palace casino.
+No more will likely be known about the details of either fight.
+Liston died in 1971, apparently of a drug overdose (though naturally conspiracy theories have arisen over his death, as well).
+He worked up until his death for Resnick, who would go on to serve as an executive at Caesar’s Palace casino.